krawc/tokenstudio-elementor/readme.txt

 Sync design tokens with Elementor global styles.
 Imports reference colors and system typography.
 Resolves references to literal values.
 Updates the active Elementor Kit.

+NOTE: This plugin is in Beta.
+Use it at your own responsibility in Production.

 == Description ==

 This plugin creates a simple interface for syncing design tokens into Elementor.